 Elizabeth Cottone, PhD

-In 2017, while transitioning to a new job, Beth had a massive, life-threatening stroke, seemingly out of the blue.
-Since that time, she has been working hard to recover, trying to fully understand what it means to go slowly, and appreciating all the silver linings as she recognizes them, one by one.
+Beth is committed to working hard to recover, trying to fully understand what it means to go slowly, and appreciating all the silver linings as she recognizes them, one by one.

-Beth has discovered similarities among stroke survivors like herself and people with dyslexia and ADHD, and works to support recovery and education for people with neurodivergent brains.
+Beth has discovered similarities among stroke survivors like herself and people with dyslexia and ADHD.
+She works to support recovery, advocacy and education for all people who have undergone trauma.

 Beth’s resume (PDF download)